 • Have a manual override trigger that can be used to apply only the trailer brakes

-Time Delayed will typically not require calibration.
-Some models of Proportional brake controllers need to be calibrated to work properly, but most of the newer models are self calibrating or have a very simple calibration, so they are nearly as easy to set up as time delayed.
+• Calibration: Time Delayed will typically not require calibration.
+Some models of Proportional brake controllers need to be calibrated to work properly, but most of the newer models are self-calibrating or have a very simple calibration, so they are nearly as easy to set up as time delayed.

-Time Delayed have traditionally been smaller and slimmer than Proportional, but newer models of proportional controllers come in shapes and sizes very similar to Time Delayed.
+• Size: Time Delayed have traditionally been smaller and slimmer than Proportional, but newer models of proportional controllers come in shapes and size very similar to Time Delayed.

-Time Delayed are best for the casual user.
+• Use: Time Delayed is best for the casual user.
 Proportional should be considered if the trailer will be towed often because they operate well in diverse towing conditions and produce less wear on the braking systems.

 Hitch supplied brake controllers require 4 wire connections: